SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 > read [into two variables] from the results of searching and extracting values from the hierarchy data

 A couple of "here strings" in the form of the `<<<` construct are used (see section 3.6.7 of the [Bash manual section on redirections](https://www.gnu.org/software/bash/manual/html_node/Redirections.html)).
 Such "here strings" allow us to supply the value of a variable as input data to a command or builtin that would normally expect to read from standard input (STDIN).
-If you're interested in understanding here strings in relation to their siblings, have a look at [Input/output redirection, here documents and here strings](https://qmacro.org/autodidactics/2021/11/07/exploring-fff-part-2-get-ls-colors/#ioredirection).
+If you're interested in understanding here strings and how they fit in, have a look at [Input/output redirection, here documents and here strings](https://qmacro.org/autodidactics/2021/11/07/exploring-fff-part-2-get-ls-colors/#ioredirection).

 Knowing this, we can break the line down into parts.
-The first part is this, inside the command substitution (`$(...)`) which we now understand:
+The first part is this, inside the command substitution (`$(...)`):

 ```bash
 grep -P -o "^(subaccount|directory)\s+(\S+)(?=\s+$displayname)" <<< "$hierarchy"